 Nutritional Value of Non-GMO Soy

 We use non-GMO soy because it’s a genuinely complete protein.
 It gives us all nine essential amino acids in one plant-based source.
-That’s crucial for people shifting toward more plant-focused meals or cutting back on meat, especially when working with non-GMO soybeans that retain their natural nutrient profile.
+That’s crucial for people shifting toward more plant-focused meals or cutting back on meat, especially when working with carefully sourced non-GMO soybeans that retain their natural nutrient profile.

 Whether we’re making soy milk, tofu, or tempeh from non-GMO beans, the protein content holds steady.
-The flavor comes through clean, without the off-notes you sometimes get with processed alternatives.
+The flavor comes through clean, without the off-notes you sometimes get with heavily processed alternatives.

-Research from PubMed (National Institutes of Health) shows
+Research from PubMed (National Institutes of Health) shows:

 “soybeans are nutrient-dense legumes and a high-quality plant-based protein source containing all essential amino acids,” noting that with “a protein content of 36-40%, soy surpasses many other plant-derived proteins in nutritional value” – PubMed